 A wide range of goods and products are available from China, with many of these products being lower priced, when compared to purchasing from other international markets or from a wholesaler in the UK.
 Importing goods from China, can potentially mean you have a fantastic opportunity to buy goods at a much lower price.
 Plus when adding in shipping from China and UK customs clearance your overall cost price is still very low, enabling a much greater return on your investment.
 More and more business are selecting China as their preferred place of import, due to the advance in quality manufacturing and fast lead times.
 It has been reported that the beginning of 2017, the China to UK import market was the second largest, with a value in the region of GBP £3.7 billion pounds.

-Of course deciding to start importing goods from China is only the very beginning, as there is much to understand when knowing how to import from China.
+Of course deciding to start importing goods from China, is only the very beginning.
+There is much to understand when knowing how to import from China.
 We have compiled a brief overview of the ten most important factors we believe you should be looking at when choosing to import from China.
 Whilst it is certainly not an exhaustive list, we believe that these 10 points are crucial to review and understand, before placing your first import order from China.

 Why are you looking to import goods from China?